-Table DF-13: Main Features of Regulatory Capital Instruments Disclosure template for main features of regulatory capital instruments 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Indian Bank INE428A08028 3 Governing law(s) of the instrument Indian Laws Regulatory treatment 4 Transitional Basel III rules Tier 2 Bonds 5 Post-transitional Basel III rules Tier 2 Bonds 6 Eligible at solo/group/ group & solo Solo & Group 7 Instrument type Basel III compliant Tier 2 Bond 8 Amount recognised in regulatory capital (₹ in Million) 0 9 Par value of instrument (₹ in Million) 5000 10 Accounting classification Borrowings 11 Original date of issuance 20/01/2015 12 Perpetual or dated Dated 13 Original maturity date 20/01/2025 14 Issuer call subject to prior supervisory approval Not Available 15 Optional call date, contingent call dates and redemption amount (₹ in Million) Not Applicable 16 Subsequent call dates, if applicable Not Applicable Coupons / dividends Coupon 17 Fixed or floating dividend/coupon Fixed 18 Coupon rate and any related index 8.78% p.a.
-19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Mandatory 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) Not Applicable 25 If convertible, fully or partially Not Applicable 26 If convertible, conversion rate Not Applicable 27 If convertible, mandatory or optional conversion Not Applicable 28 If convertible, specify instrument type convertible into Not Applicable 29 If convertible, specify issuer of instrument it converts into Not Applicable 30 Write-down feature Yes 31 If write-down, write-down trigger(s) At Point of Non Viability (PONV) as set by RBI 32 If write-down, full or partial Fully or Partially as per discretion of RBI 33 If write-down, permanent or temporary Subject to Permanent write-off upon occurrence of the trigger event called PONV as determined by RBI 34 If temporary write-down, description of write-up mechanism Not Applicable
+Tabl Table DF-13: Main Features of Regulatory Capital Instruments Disc losure template for main features of regulator y capital instruments 1 Issuer Indian Bank 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) INE428A08044 3 Governing law(s) of the instrument Indian Laws Regulatory treatment 4 Transitional Basel III rules Tier 2 Bonds 5 Post-transitional Basel III rules Tier 2 Bonds 6 Eligible at solo/group/ group & solo Solo & Group 7 Instrument type Basel III compliant Tier 2 Bond Series II 8 Amount recognised in regulatory capital (₹ in Million) 0.00 9 Par value of instrument (₹ in Million) 10000 10 Accounting classification Borrowings 11 Original date of issuance 21/12/2015 12 Perpetual or dated Dated 13 Original maturity date 21/12/2025 14 Issuer call subject to prior supervisory approval Not Available 15 Optional call date, contingent call dates and redemption amount (₹ in Million) Not Applicable 16 Subsequent call dates, if applicable Not Applicable Coupons / dividends Coupon 17 Fixed or floating dividend/coupon Fixed 18 Coupon rate and any related index 8.64% p.a.
+19 Existence of a dividend stopper No 20 Fully discretionary, partially discretionary or mandatory Mandatory 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger(s) Not Applicable 25 If convertible, fully or partially Not Applicable 26 If convertible, conversion rate Not Applicable 27 If convertible, mandatory or optional conversion Not Applicable 28 If convertible, specify instrument type convertible into Not Applicable 29 If convertible, specify issuer of instrument it converts into Not Applicable 30 Write-down feature Yes 31 If write-down, write-down trigger(s) At Point of Non Viability (PONV) as set by RBI 32 If write-down, full or partial Fully or Partially as per discretion of RBI 33 If write-down, permanent or temporary Subject to Permanent write-off upon occurrence of the trigger event called PONV as determined by RBI

-35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) The claims of the Bondholders shall be (i) senior to the claims of investors in instruments eligible for inclusion in Tier 1 capital of the Bank; (ii) subordinate to the claims of all depositors and general creditors of the Bank; and (iii) neither secured nor covered by a guarantee of the Bank or related entity or other arrangement that legally or economically enhances the seniority of the claim vis-à-vis creditors of the Bank 36 Non-compliant transitioned features Not Applicable 37 If yes, specify non-compliant features Not Applicable
+Basel III-Pillar III Disclosures March 31, 2025 34 If temporary write-down, description of write-up mechanism Not Applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) The claims of the Bondholders shall be (i) senior to the claims of investors in instru- for inclusion in Tier 1 capital of the Bank; (ii) subordinate to the claims of all deposito creditors of the Bank; and (iii) neither secured nor covered by a gua Bank or related entity or other arrangeme or economically enhances the seniority of to vis creditors of the Bank ors and general arantee of the ent that legally 36 Non-compliant transitioned features Not Applicable 37 If yes, specify non-compliant features Not Applicable